SOPSLab/AmoebotSim/README.md

 >
 > You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.
 >
-> AmoebotSim is developed using Qt under Open Source Usage.
+> AmoebotSim is developed using Open Source Qt.

 ## Contact Us